Vertexwahn/rules_qt6/README.md

 This project is just a testbed for Qt6 with Bazel 5.1.0 and still experimental.

-A prebuild version of Qt is fetched from my website:
+A prebuild version of Qt is fetched from [vertexwahn.de](https://vertexwahn.de/):

     def fetch_qt6():
         ### Qt 6.1.0